globalbioticinteractions/globalbioticinteractions.github.io/contribute.md

 ## Donate

-We would appreciaate if you would consider donating time, funds, server space and/or data storage to help make GloBI more useful and resilient?
+We would appreciate if you would consider donating time, funds, server space and/or data storage to help make GloBI more useful and resilient?
 Please contact the main author of the [2014 GloBI paper](https://doi.org/10.1016/j.ecoinf.2014.08.005) for details.